 Reid has not detailed his thinking, and his aides say he is following the law.

-Other lawmakers also are exempting staff, some entirely, according to news reports.
+Other lawmakers also are exempting staff, some entirely.

 Sen. Charles Grassley, R-Iowa, has placed his personal staff in the exchanges but exempted his aides on the Senate Finance Committee.